 What if I have bad credit or no credit score?

 Depending on which lender you use for your same day loan, your credit score and credit history can have an impact on whether you get approved on your application for a same day loan.
 For personal loans, you’ll usually need credit scores of 600 or above.
-A personal loan is money borrowed from a bank, credit union, or other lender that is repaid in installments in 2 to 5 years and usually between 6% and 36% annual percentage rate of interest (APR).
-It can have specific qualification criteria and is significantly harder to qualify for than a payday loan, cash advance, or other secured loans.
+A personal loan is debt taken out from a bank, credit union, or other lender that is repaid in installments in 2 to 5 years and usually between 6% and 36% annual percentage rate of interest (APR).
+It can have specific qualification criteria and is significantly harder to qualify for than a payday loan, cash advance, or other secured loans from a lender.

 How can I receive the money same day?